cribsheets/sql-intro/README.md

-# Cribsheets Intro to SQL
+# Cribsheets: Intro to SQL

 At some point, you'll be working with data stored in a relational format.
-Likely, this data will be accessed via SQL. _You_ may not be accessing it, as there are plenty of Object Relational Mapping (ORM) libraries to facilitate this access in whatever language, but it is incredibly useful to understand what's going on under the surface.
+Likely, this data will be accessed via SQL (Structured Query Language). _You_ may not be accessing it, as there are plenty of Object Relational Mapping (ORM) libraries to facilitate this access in whatever language, but it is incredibly useful to understand what's going on under the surface.

 To that effect, we present this short introduction to SQL, a small data set, and a framework to practice some basic skills.

+# About SQL

+The Structured Query Language (SQL) is a language for interacting with relationally structured data.
+The data in question is _structured_ into a well-defined _schema_ (description) when the database is defined.
+Each datum can _relate_ to other data in the database via relationships either defined in the schema, or as a result of a query or update.

+SQL provides tools for interacting with that data.
+Using SQL, you can select and search for information, update information that already exists, insert new data into the database, and delete data.

+SQL has two fundamental structures: a single row of data or  _record_, and a list of records or _table_.
+Most interactions with SQL will return results in a table format.

+## Getting Started

+To keep the overhead for these exercises as small as possible, we'll be using SQLite as our database engine.
+SQLite is a small, fast and relational SQL database (db) engine.
+It's great for prototyping, embedded applications, and doesn't require additional services to run on your machine to use.

-To work on this, you'll need to install SQLite:
+To install SQLite:

 ~~~bash
 # mac os x